Wouldn’t it be great if you were practicing German at the same time?

 Like listening (and maybe singing along) to music on Spotify!

-We’ll show you German Spotify keywords you can use to start streaming incredible German songs, plus lots of recommendations you can rock out to right away.
+I’ll show you German Spotify keywords you can use to start streaming incredible German songs, plus lots of recommendations you can rock out to right away.

 Why Use Spotify to Find German Songs?

 Back in the stone ages, when mankind still listened to music on those shiny CD things, getting your hands on German music could be tough if you weren’t in a German-speaking country.
 But now, thanks to music streaming services like Spotify, finding German songs is a piece of (Black Forest) cake.

 On Spotify, you can search with German keywords and get lots of suggestions for artists who sing auf Deutsch (in German).